Khushmankalsi/Alfred-Virtual-Assistant/README.md

 ## For OS AUTOMATION
 you have to follow some steps from setup folder otherwise your code will not work

+## for utilities

 6. Follow the voice prompts to interact with the assistant.

 ## Important Notice:-
+in uttilities folder run main.py it is having a seperate readme fil also read that

 * This script is designed for Windows environments.
 * Voice recognition accuracy may vary depending on microphone quality and ambient noise.